beatricetotanes/Bullseye-First-Swift-App/README.md

 - First Swift App
 Hello there!
-I'm currently learning iOS Mobile Development using Swift through https://www.raywenderlich.com/ and here is the first app that were making in the course.
+I'm currently learning iOS Mobile Development using Swift through https://www.raywenderlich.com/ and here is the first app that we're making in the course.